realtime-sanitizer/rtsan-standalone-rs/README.md

 This is a wrapper for the standalone version of RealtimeSanitizer (RTSan) to detect real-time violations in Rust applications.

+## Todo
+- Clarify if re-exporting std library is necessary
+  - macOS Mutex is using pthread syscall and is detected
+  - Linux is using not detected Futex but has a syscall in one specific case, when the lock can not be aquired fast
+- Clarify if `sanitize` feature should have better name, or should be automatically enabled when building with debug profile.
+- `rtsan::disabled_scope` macro should be called `scoped_disabler`
+- See if returns of scoped disabler are real-time safe so allocated vectors can be used afterwards
+- Detect number of cores in rtsan-sys build script instead of using fixed -j8

 ## Usage

 Mark a real-time function with the `#[rtsan::nonblocking]` macro: